JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 ------------------

-Many separate software pieces were going through simultaneous development during this effort, including EnergyPlus, the RMD Schema, the PNNL RCT tool and the version of the RMD Schema it was using, and OpenStudio Standards and the version of EnergyPlus it was using.
+Many separate software pieces were going through simultaneous development during this effort, including EnergyPlus, the RPD Schema, the PNNL RCT tool and the version of the RPD Schema it was using, and OpenStudio Standards and the version of EnergyPlus it was using.
 This is the nature of software components being developed to be used with other software that has its own priorities and deadlines and is nothing new.
-Hopefully, as the RMD Schema gets published as part of Standard 229, it will undergo no changes or at least fewer changes, and that will allow all other software components to be integrated without as much concern for versions.
+Hopefully, as the RPD Schema gets published as part of Standard 229, it will undergo no changes or at least fewer changes, and that will allow all other software components to be integrated without as much concern for versions.

 Validation
 ----------

-The initial version of the script did not validate the RMD files that were being produced, but this oversight was quickly changed, and now the Python package jsonschema is used to validate the RMD file being produced by the script.
+The initial version of the script did not validate the RPD files that were being produced, but this oversight was quickly changed, and now the Python package jsonschema is used to validate the RPD file being produced by the script.
 It adds very little overhead and has caught numerous problems.

 Unit Testing